 In some cases, a specialist company may be needed to transport certain items to guarantee nothing will be lost or damaged during the moving process.
 You may also need to pay extra for removals insurance to have peace of mind.

-An extra fee may be charged if your removal firm struggles to gain access to your home.
+Additional removal costs may be charged if your removal firm struggles to gain access to your home.
 While some will charge a higher hourly rate, others could add an extra fixed fee to the average removal costs they charge.

 There are several types of access issue which could affect the cost of your removals.